Dave Grohl: Nirvana (1990–1994)

 While playing in Scream, Grohl became a fan of the Melvins and eventually befriended them.
 During a 1990 tour stop on the West Coast, the Melvins guitarist Buzz Osborne took his friends Kurt Cobain and Krist Novoselic, members of Nirvana, to see a Scream performance.
 In October 2010, Grohl told Q, "I remember being in the same room with them and thinking, 'What?
 That's Nirvana?
 Are you kidding?'
 Because on their record cover they looked like psycho lumberjacks...
 I was like, 'What, that little dude and that big motherfucker?
 You're kidding me.'"
 Following the breakup of Scream, Grohl called Osborne for advice.
 Osborne informed him that Nirvana was seeking a drummer, and gave Grohl the phone numbers of Cobain and Novoselic, who invited Grohl to Seattle to audition.
 Grohl soon joined.

-Nirvana had already recorded several demos for the followup to their 1989 debut album, Bleach, and had spent time recording with the producer Butch Vig in Wisconsin.
+Nirvana had already recorded several demos for the follow-up to their 1989 debut album, Bleach, and had spent time recording with the producer Butch Vig in Wisconsin.
 Initially, the plan was to release the album on Sub Pop, but Nirvana received a great deal of interest based on the demos.
 Grohl spent the initial months with Nirvana traveling to various labels to discuss record deals, and signed with DGC Records.

 In early 1991, the band entered Sound City Studios in Los Angeles to record Nevermind, which is depicted in Grohl's 2013 documentary Sound City.
 Nevermind (1991) exceeded all expectations and became a worldwide commercial success.
 At the same time, Grohl was compiling and recording his own material, which he released on a cassette, Pocketwatch in 1992, on the indie label Simple Machines.
 Grohl released the cassette under the pseudonym "Late!"